-Everything you need to know about Code Smell
+Everything you need to know about Code Smells

 Programming came slowly into the scene of technical development in the mid-1980s with the C programming language on every system.
 Then coding was considered as a job of creating outputs, whatever the code or way it would be.
 But we have come a long way since then.
 Coding is not just about getting outputs but optimizing your whole program so that it performs better, longer, and more evident.

 Having code smells does not certainly mean that the software won’t work, it would still give an output, but it may slow down processing, increased risk of failure and errors while making the program vulnerable to bugs in the future.
-Smelly codes contribute to poor code quality and hence increasing the technical debt.
+Smelly code contributes to poor code quality and hence increasing the technical debt.

 Code smells indicate a deeper problem, but as the name suggests, they are sniffable or quick to spot.
 The best smell is something easy to find but will lead to an interesting problem, like classes with data and no behavior.
-Often easy to find, we would see how to remove them below once we are aware of all types of code smells.
+Code smells can be easily detected with the help of tools.